pensono/dogears/NOTES.md

 ```

 Then in CLion, add the BeagleBone under `Build, Exeution, Deployment > Deployment`.
 If you want to be able to open
-an SSH session in CLion, use teh SFTP option.
+an SSH session in CLion, use the SFTP option.
 Then, enable uploading changed files automatically under
 `Build, Exeution, Deployment > Deployment > Options`.
 It's also possible to start an SSH session from within
 CLion, by going to `Tools > Start SSH Session...`.
 You might want to set the encoding to UTF-8 in the settings,
  `Tools > SSH Terminal > Default Encoding`.